Abdelraouf Benguit

-Abdelraouf Benguit (عبد الرؤوف بن غيث; born 5 April 1996 in Laghouat) is an Algerian footballer who plays for Raja CA.
+Abdelraouf Benguit (عبد الرؤوف بن غيث; born 5 April 1996) is an Algerian professional footballer who plays for CR Belouizdad.

 Club career

 A product of the Paradou AC youth academy, Benguit made his professional debut for the club on 14 August 2015, as a starter in the opening match of the 2015–16 Algerian Ligue Professionnelle 2 season against USM Bel-Abbès.

 USM Alger

 Espérance de Tunis

 On 2 July 2019 Raouf Benguit joined Espérance de Tunis for four seasons coming from Paradou AC for 742,000 US$.
 He made his debut for Espérance in the Ligue 1 during a win against US Tataouine, later in the Champions League Benguit scored the winning goal against Elect-Sport his first goal with the club.
 On 15 March 2020 Benguit scored his first brace in Tunisian Cup against AS Marsa.
 In his first season, he won two titles, the Ligue Professionnelle 1 and the Super Cup And the most player who played matches this season with 42 and scored 7 goals.